seanbutler/3DWebTechCourse/_worksheets/10-GroupingMeshes.markdown

 ~~~

 Now you have your object, make sure you construct one into your game, you will notice however that its just a cylinder.
 Go back to the mesh1, mesh2 and mesh3 and adjust the scale and positions so they look like a tree.
 I suggest you increase the y of the position of two of them and decrease the scale of them as well.
-That way with some work you will get a decent looking pinetree.
+That way with some work you will get a decent looking pine tree.

 ![](../../assets/trees1.png)

 The advantage of this approach is taht if we want to we can apply transforms (such as scale or translate) to the entire tree, or to its parts.
 Which is super convenient when we want to have lots of trees made up of smaller parts.

 ## Next

-Grouping is convenient but isn't very efficient, next time we will look at ways to use groups andsimilar ideas to make your scene quicker for the computer to draw.
+Grouping is convenient but isn't very efficient, next time we will look at ways to use groups and similar ideas to make your scene quicker for the computer to draw.

 ## Exercises